mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * As already stated, each task has its own configuration file, which means that you can specify a `content_type` value in your secondary configuration file that differs from the `content_type` of the primary task.
 * You can include more than one secondary task in your configuration.
 For example, `secondary_tasks: ['first.yml', 'second.yml']` will execute the primary task, then the "first.yml" secondary task, then the "second.yml" secondary task in that order.
 You would use multiple secondary tasks if you wanted to add children of different content types to the parent nodes.

-!!! warning
-    The `ignore_existing_parent_ids` configuration setting must be set to `false` in all secondary tasks' configuration files.

 #### Specifying paths to the python interpreter and to the workbench script